-I met her niece, Faye Dravitzki, in Taranaki in 2013.
-Faye trusted me with her copy of Flossie’s family history, finished in 1987.
-It formed the core of this story and I have appreciated Faye’s help and patience since.
+I met her niece, Faye Dravitski, in 2013.
+Faye trusted me with her copy of Florinda’s family history, finished in 1987.
+It formed the core of this story and I have appreciated Faye’s help and patience during the process.

 Most of the photographs on this page are scans of photocopies.
-I apologise for the poor quality but I chose to use them and give readers a hint of the person rather than nothing.
+I apologise for their poor quality, but I chose to use them to give readers at least a hint of the person rather than nothing.

 If anyone has original photographs, I would appreciate being able to replace them.

 “DON'T STOP TO LOOK BEHIND”

 Felix Voitrekovsky avoided cameras and conversation regarding the life he left behind in 1875 Prussian-occupied Poland.

 His success at keeping most of his secrets particularly frustrated his granddaughter and family genealogist, Florinda (also known as Floss or Flossie) Lambert.
 Despite his descendants’ curiosity and speculation, Felix did not enlighten them.

 The lack of details about himself on the lammershagen shipping manifesto may have been exactly how Felix planned it.